 To catch you up to speed, here is the pile in question.
-We have a laundry bin, a side table bin, and a bread bin.
+First, we have a laundry bin.
+Then, a side table bin and a bread bin.
 Notice the trend here?
 If you missed what I did with the side table bin, you can see the end result HERE.
 I’ll be sharing the laundry bin next, but today is all about that bread box.

 *post contains affiliate links so you can find the products I love to use too. (see full disclosure)

 In this past post, I’ve shared what can be done to those heart shapes if you aren’t enchanted with them.
 However, this time I’m all about embracing the hearts.

 This bread box is in fine shape, but a little drab.
 It could use some whimsy and added function.
 I’ve created these upcycled charging stations in past posts, so this isn’t new to me.
 Each one is different.
 In like fashion, I thought I’d share a new way of recreating a vintage find.